pierreaubert/pierreaubert.github.io/blog/reviews/20230910-Devialet-Phantom/index.md

 ### Comparison with quasi anechoid measurement

-As oftern very good concordance between the two:
+As often, we see a very good concordance between the two methodologies:
 ![comparison](./pict/reactor_vs_II.png)

 ## Comparison between Phantom I and Phantom II

-Phantom II is significantly flatter than the I. They both relative minor issues in the 1kHz to 6kHz range.
+Phantom II is significantly flatter than the I. They both have relative minor issues in the 1kHz to 6kHz range.
 It is likely audible on the I and difficult to hear on the II.

 ![comparison](./pict/I_vs_II.png)

 ## Conclusion